RedisGears/RedisGears/README.md

 ## Getting started

 ### Run JS code
 The API expose by the module is very similar to the way [Redis Functions](https://redis.io/docs/manual/programmability/functions-intro/) is working.
-Lets write a simple `hello world` RedisGears function that return the string `hello world`:
+Lets write a simple `hello world` function that return the string `hello world`:
 ```js
 #!js name=lib api_version=1.0